WuJunde/Adversarial-style/README.md

 # Adversarial-Style
-This is the code of paper: Generating adversarial examples under the hardest conditions For runing this code:
+This is the code of paper: Generating adversarial examples under the hardest conditions.

+For runing this code:
 ## Preparation
 python 3.6